-For your information these pages are intended to provide you with useful information regarding our school's organization, policies and procedures.
+These pages are intended to provide you with useful information regarding the school's organization, policies and procedures.

-We value your input and want to have an open line of communication between home and school.
+We value your input and hope for an open line of communication between home and school.

-If you have any questions, concerns or ideas please contact us via phone, e-mail, or contact the office to set up an appointment to meet with any of our staff.
-If there are immediate concerns please feel free to stop by the office to see if I am available.
+You may also contact the office to ask that someone return your call after school.
+If there are immediate concerns, please feel free to stop by the office to see if I am available.

-I look forward to working with you and anticipate having a great year.
+I look forward to working with you and anticipate having a successful year.

 GENERAL SCHOOL INFORMATION